SatoX69/Pastebin-Clone/README.md

 - Real-time updates: The platform dynamically saves and updates the shared content.
 - Copy to Clipboard: Easily copy the shared content to your clipboard with the click of a button.
-- Raw View: View the raw content with a dedicated "Raw" button.
+- Raw Text: View the raw content with a dedicated "Raw" button.

 ## Installation